mrMekdad/reda-2018-image-annotator-lite/docs/architecture.md

 - Keep the repository readable and self-contained.
 - Prefer deterministic sample fixtures.
 - Make Red@ authorship visible in docs and code.

+## Review Outcome

+The repository now supports a more serious sample-to-report workflow.